Skip to Content

 Five Best Stretches for Seniors

-You know it’s important for seniors to get regular exercise—a number of studies, in fact, have shown that it can help slow the aging process.
+We know it’s important for seniors to get regular exercise—in fact, a number of studies have shown that it can help slow the aging process.
 But did you know that stretching should almost certainly be a part of the regimen?
 We have narrowed it down to the 5 most important stretches your loved ones should be doing every day.

 Of course, seniors should check with their doctor before doing any stretches, Wei adds.
 Certain conditions, such as severe osteoporosis, might make some movements, like twisting, inadvisable.
-He also advises warming up briefly before stretching—“Things like riding a stationary bike for a few minutes, or marching or jogging in place, will work,” he says.
-And you’ll want to make sure your senior does these five moves under supervision, at least initially.
-Done right, they’re tremendously effective:
+He also advises a brief warm up before stretching—“Things like riding a stationary bike, or marching or jogging in place, will work,” he says.
+And you’ll want to make sure your loved one does these five moves under supervision, at least initially.
+Done right, they’re tremendously effective.

-• Leg stretches: Have your senior face a wall and extend one leg behind the other, keeping the heel of the trailing leg on the ground.
+• Leg stretches: Facing a wall, extend one leg behind the other, keeping the heel of the trailing leg on the ground.
 In this position, lean the hips and shoulders into the wall for 10 to 15 seconds.
 “This stretches out the muscles in the backs of the legs,” explains Bill Neal, a physical education professor who also directs the seniors’ exercise program at Richland College in Dallas, TX.
 Aim for 5 to 10 repetitions, the slower the better.

-• Groin muscle stretches: Your senior should stand with his feet a bit wider than shoulder-width apart, then squat as deeply as he can, hopefully touching the floor with his fingertips or even the palms of his hands.
-Have him repeat this stretch 5 to 10 times, holding the position for 10 to 15 seconds each time.
+• Groin muscle stretches: Your loved one should stand with their feet a bit wider than shoulder-width apart, then squat as deeply as they can, hopefully touching the floor with their fingertips or even the palms of their hands.
+Have them repeat this stretch 5 to 10 times, holding the position for 10 to 15 seconds each time.

-• Upper torso stretch: Ask your senior to stand 6 inches from a wall and turn his back to it, toes pointed straight ahead.
-In that position, he should rotate his upper body to one side, trying to get his shoulders as far toward the wall as possible.
-He should then repeat this movement in the opposite direction with the other shoulder.
+• Upper torso stretch: Ask your loved one to stand 6 inches from a wall and turn their back to it, toes pointed straight ahead.
+In that position, they should rotate their upper body to one side, trying to get their shoulders as far toward the wall as possible.
+Then, they repeat this movement in the opposite direction with the other shoulder.
 Aim to have him do 15 slow repetitions, holding the stretch for 10 to 15 seconds each time.

-• Shoulder stretch: While he’s standing, have your senior extend his arms to the sides and make circles to the back and front.
+• Shoulder stretch: While standing, have your loved one extend their arms to the sides and make circles to the back and front.
 Repeat 10 to 15 times in each direction.

-• Neck stretch: Encourage your senior to loosen up his neck by letting his head roll onto his shoulders, and then roll back over his shoulder blades as well.
-Reverse direction.
+• Neck stretch: Encourage your loved one to loosen up their neck by letting their head roll onto their shoulders, and then roll back over their shoulder blades as well.
+Reverse the direction.
 Repeat 10 to 15 times in each direction.
-“This translates into better neck flexibility, and being able to look over his shoulders as he’s driving,” Neal says.
+“This translates into better neck flexibility, and being able to look over their shoulders as they’re driving,” Neal says.

 We at LifeWorx recommend incorporating the stretching into your loved ones’ daily routines with their caregivers, or even with you!
-Once it is part of their routine, they will start to look forward to it and it won’t be something you have to convince them to do.
+Once it’s part of their routine, they’ll start to look forward to it and it won’t require convincing.

 Increased flexibility makes all other daily activities more manageable too, and can help guard against accidents and injuries, Neal adds.
 “For example, if grandma or grandpa is at the soccer field watching their grandchild’s game, they’ll be able to see a soccer ball coming at them,” he says.
 “That’s because their necks are more flexible, which improves peripheral vision.”
 These can be done with their spouse, child, grandchild, caregiver or on their own if they’re able to!

-And if your senior protests that he’s too old to exercise, Neal is ready to call his bluff.
-“In my exercise class, the mean age is 84, and I’ve got 50 or 60 people, including 3 who are in their early 90s” he says.
+And if your loved one protests that they’re too old to exercise, Neal is ready to call their bluff.
+“In my exercise class, the mean age is 84.
+I’ve got 50 or 60 people, including 3 who are in their early 90s” he says.

 Clearly, his students understand the importance of staying healthy—at any stretch.